 - Sugar Wood, SoHo: the newest naughty bakery in NYC with “Woody” (penis-shaped) or “Kitty” (vagina-shaped) waffles, either naked, dripped or drizzled in a variety of sweet sauces.
 157 Prince St.

-- Court Street Grocers, SoHo: when you need a good sandwich in NYC, Court Street Grocers comes through.
-Our video team’s go-to order is the Clean Turkey with roast white meat, arugula, mayo, white onion, and sweet pickles.
+- Court Street Grocers, SoHo: our video team’s go-to order is the Clean Turkey with roast white meat, arugula, mayo, white onion, and sweet pickles.
 540 LaGuardia Pl.

-- Spes, East Village: the intimate ambiance at Spes will make you think you’re at a close friend’s dinner party.
-We love the interactive spinner (an adult version of the Twister spinner) that helps you pick what wine(s) you’ll be having.
+- Spes, East Village: we especially love the interactive spinner (an adult version of the Twister spinner) that helps you pick what wine(s) you’ll be having.
 413 E 12th St.

-- Heart of Gold, Astoria: this Astoria staple serves up an extensive beer selection.
-Whether you’re grabbing after-work drinks, testing your knowledge at trivia or laughing at a comedy show, you can’t go wrong.
+- Heart of Gold, Astoria: whether you’re grabbing after-work drinks, testing your knowledge at trivia or laughing at a comedy show, you can’t go wrong.
 37-14 31st Ave, Queens

 - Flagship Brewing Company, Staten Island: opened in 2014 by childhood neighbors, Flagship prides itself on being the ultimate beer destination on SI.
 They now distribute beer across NY, but there’s nothing like a pint in person.
 40 Minthorne St., Staten Island